It was an invitation.

 - A 2013 study revealed that 28% of respondents admitted to hiding their activities from advertisers — second only to criminals.
 (Source: Pew Research Center)

 This is leading to native advertising, sponsored content and influencer marketing becoming some of the most effective ways to engage with your target audience.

 There are different opinions on this.
 But an influencer and an online thought leader has earned the right to be rewarded.
 They have put the time and effort into developing expertise, reach and put years of unrelenting effort.

 Just because the medium has changed doesn’t mean its free.
 But the web has created a culture of free.

 Nike and other brands pay big bucks for mass media influence because they know it works.
 Niche influencers that are on Instagram, YouTube, Snapchat and Twitter can be very effective in building a brand’s engagement and trust with its targeted audience.

 The rise of the influencer platforms that connect influencers and brands is changing the game.
-The use of the mobile apps such as used by the Tribe platform are making it simple and easy to bring influencers and talent agents together.
+The use of mobile apps such as used by the Tribe platform is making it simple and easy to bring influencers and talent agents together.

 #5.
 Influencers are not just journalists

 Journalists were one of the first media gatekeepers.
 Many PR companies, digital agencies and brands are still treating influencers like a journalist.